Marker Logo

 Confederate Cemetery

-Photographed By Lee Hattabaugh, March 17, 2010
+Photographed by Lee Hattabaugh, March 17, 2010

 1. Confederate Cemetery Marker

+Inscription.
 Here are buried 155 soldiers of the Army of Tennessee who died in hospitals during the mobilization for Bragg's Kentucky campaign of Sept. - Oct., 1862.
 Their graves, formerly distinguished by wooden markers giving name, rank and organization, are now unidentified.

 Erected by Tennessee Historical Commission.
 (Marker Number 2A 35.)

 Location.
 Marker is missing.
 It was located near 35° 3.706′ N, 85° 7.941′ W. Marker was near Chattanooga, Tennessee, in Hamilton County.
-Marker was on Lee Highway, 0.1 miles north of Bonny Oaks Drive, on the right when traveling north.
+It was on Lee Highway 0.1 miles north of Bonny Oaks Drive, on the right when traveling north.
 Marker is located at the entrance to the Confederate Cemetery.
 Touch for map.
 Marker was at or near this postal address: 7717 Lee Highway, Chattanooga TN 37421, United States of America.
 Touch for directions.

 site of marker looking Northeast along Lee Highway.

-Photographed By Lee Hattabaugh, March 17, 2010
+Photographed by Lee Hattabaugh, March 17, 2010

 3. Confederate Cemetery Marker